Yandex Cloud

 • DBeaver Community: 24.0.0

-You can only use graphical IDEs to connect to public cluster hosts using an SSL certificate.
+From graphical IDEs, you can only connect to public cluster hosts using an SSL certificate.

 To avoid connection errors, save the certificate to a local folder that does not require administrator rights to access.